-AWS provides a set of publicly available AMIs that contain software configurations specific to the Windows platform.
+Amazon Web Services (AWS) provides a set of publicly available AMIs that contain software configurations specific to the Windows platform.
 Using these AMIs, you can quickly start building and deploying your applications using Amazon EC2.
-First choose the AMI that meets your specific requirements, and then launch an instance using that AMI.
-You retrieve the password for the administrator account and then log in to the instance using Remote Desktop Connection, just as you would with any other Windows server.
-The name of the administrator account depends on the language of the operating system.
-For example, for English, it's Administrator, for French it's Administrateur, and for Portuguese it's Administrator.
-For more information, see Localized Names for Administrator Account in Windows in the Microsoft TechNet Wiki.
+First choose the AMI that meets your specific requirements; then launch an instance using that AMI.
+You connect to the instance using Remote Desktop Connection, just as you would with any other Windows server.